rmw/electricimp-examples/dreamforce-2014/README.md

 - os on top of hardware
 - cloud agents (micro servers) - incoming/outgoing http + simple message passing
 - secure
+- ide.electricimp.com for devs; have a separate tools for 10++ devices (manufacturers)

 #### demo